Uncle Wiggily

 Uncle Wiggily Longears is the main character of a series of children's stories by American author Howard R. Garis.
 He began writing the stories for the Newark News in 1910.
-Garis penned an Uncle Wiggily story every day (except Sundays) for more than 52 years, and published 79 books in his lifetime.
-According to his obituary in the Chicago Tribune, a walk in the woods in Verona, New Jersey was his inspiration.
+Garis penned an Uncle Wiggily story every day (except Sundays) for more than 52 years, and he published 79 books in his lifetime.
+According to his obituary in the Chicago Tribune, a walk in the woods in Verona, New Jersey, was his inspiration.
 The books featured work by several illustrators, notably Lansing Campbell.
-Other illustrators of the series included George L. Carlson, Louis Wisa, Elmer Rache, Edward Bloomfield, Lang Campbell, and Mary and Wallace Stover.
+Other illustrators of the series included George L. Carlson, Louis Wisa, Elmer Rache, Edward Bloomfield, and Mary and Wallace Stover.